dieterich-lab/ImmunOMICS/README.md

                   --configfile /path_to_config/config.yml --directory /writable_directory"
 ```

-All commands needed to reproduce our results (main and comparative analysis that needs in total 10 successive commands) are in `job.sh`; parameters are in the listed config files.
+All commands needed to reproduce our results (main and comparative analysis that need in total 10 successive commands) are in `job.sh`; parameters are in the listed config files.

 You can add your data under `test_data` in the config file to predict severity from our trained model.